 - Absences which have never been properly explained

-Being on time for school is important to your child's education.
+Being on time is important to your child's education.
 If a child is persistently late, they miss the start of lessons which may have a negative impact on their learning, confidence and self-esteem.
 Lateness disrupts your child, their class and the staff working with them.
-School begins at 8:50, when the children come into school.
+School begins at 8:50, when the children come into the academy.
 Classroom doors open at 8:40 and close at 8:50, after which time children should enter through the main office.

 Being 5 minutes late every day will result in your child losing around three learning days a year.